Wednesday, July 11, 2007

 This song just keeps growing on me.
 From the Little Monster label, Gustafer Yellowgold is a whole multimedia thing, but you know, you can strip it of the visual hoopla and it's still delightful and lovely music.
 It's a nice summer's day, a picnic of a song.
 Their publicist would like me to tell you that the whole CD Wide Wild World, is coming out at the end of March.
 She's nice, and I like this tune, so I'm gonna.

-Gustafer Yellowgold, "I'm From The Sun"
+Gustafer Yellowgold, "I'm from the Sun"

 That's it for the new recordings, now on to some tracks from days gone by.
 Rainy Day, the album and I guess sort of "the band," came out back in 1984 on Rough Trade.
 I got the record a few years later and then a few years after that found the CD in a bargain bin for $4.
 They obviously didn't know what it was!
 Susannah Hoffs (the Bangles), Kendra Smith (Dream Syndicate; Opal), David Roback and Will Glenn (Rain Parade; Opal; Mazzy Star) and Michael Quercio (Three O'Clock; Game Theory), and a few others, got together and recorded this nine-song LP of covers - they do a beautiful version of "I'll Be Your Mirror."
 But it's this Dylan-penned song that I most yearn for -- it is gorgeous, just a beauty of a song and features Susannah on vocals.
 My daughter loves it, you can just see her posture melt into a pool of relaxation and comfort, she inevitably comes and hugs me -- and ain't that what the song is about?
 A must for any new-parent lullaby mix CDs you may make in the future.